-- To receive and respond to enquiries from/to members using agreed business processes, judging when to pass to or involve others, to provide a courteous and effective service. - To prepare standard and non-standard documentation using a range of computer-based software packages - To arrange and/or support internal and external activities and events, (such as conferences, junior doctor meetings and seminars) collating and recording relevant information and documentation as requested. - To ensure that administration systems are kept up to date and suit the needs of the office.
-This includes CRM and Contacts Database updates and maintenance - To plan and prioritise own work activities and respond to managers/teams/departments requirements.
-Manages own time to ensure deadlines are achieved/exceeded. - To be responsible for office administration which may include supply ordering, diary management, absence monitoring and travel arrangements etc. - To prepare papers for local Committees and undertake Committee administrative support processes. - Any other duties as reasonably directed
+- 1 To receive and respond to enquiries from/to members using agreed business processes, judging when to pass to or involve others, to provide a courteous and effective service. - 2 To prepare standard and non-standard documentation using a range of computer-based software packages - To arrange and/or support internal and external activities and events, (such as conferences, junior doctor meetings and seminars) collating and recording relevant information and documentation as requested. - 4 To ensure that administration systems are kept up to date and suit the needs of the office.
+This includes WeEngage and Contacts Database updates and maintenance - To plan and prioritise own work activities and respond to managers/teams/departments requirements.
+Manages own time to ensure deadlines are achieved/exceeded. - To be responsible for office administration which may include supply ordering, diary management, absence monitoring and travel arrangements etc. - 7 To prepare papers for local Committees and undertake Committee administrative support processes. - 8 Any other activities as reasonably requested